Iftakharpy/selfevaluation-tool/README.md

 ### FastAPI backend

 1. Install anaconda/pyenv/venv to manage python environment
-3. `conda create -n aida python=3.13.1` creates conda environment for the project
+3. `conda create -n env_api python=3.13.3` creates conda environment for the project
-4. `conda activate aida` activates the created environment
+4. `conda activate env_api` activates the created environment
 5. Before running the following steps the `working directory` or `pwd` should be `./api`.
 6. `pip install -r requirements.txt` instals the required packages for the project
 7. `fastapi dev` runs the API and reloads the server when files changes in the app directory